1shining1/react_movie_app/README.md

-## BUILD A Movie Recommendation Web Service WITH REACT.JS
+## Build a MOVIE RECOMMENDATION WEB SERVICE with REACT.JS
 > This is a web service that recommends highly rated movies using an API.
 The service is built with React.js.